 Ms. McGowan was arrested and held in Kilmainham Gaol where she heard the leaders of the Rising being executed from her cell.
 The firing squads didn’t intimidate her and when she was released, she immediately went back into the fray.
 Josie remained active in Cumann na mBan in the lead up to the Irish War of Independence.
 She likely would have been directly involved in that conflict too if she had not passed away before the major fighting began.

-Josephine McGowan died of pneumonia 98 years ago today.
+Josephine McGowan died of pneumoniaon this day in 1918.
 She was buried with her father in one of the paupers’ plots in Glasnevin cemetery.
 She passed before she could give any personal witness statements and before women received any real recognition for their roles in the fight for Irish freedom.
 She was awarded medals of service posthumously and is now remembered by many modern Republicans.
 Not enough is known about this brave woman, but at least now her name appears on all the honor rolls and her grave is well-tended.

 Her proper resting place should have been in the Republican plot but like thousands of others, Josie isn’t remembered there.
 (It’s only so big after all.)
 Her grave is in a rundown section of Glasnevin where many of the stones are unreadable or missing but not Josephine’s.
-Someone takes care of Josephine McGowan and over the Easter holiday, her plot was adorned with fresh flowers, flags, and wreaths setting it apart from the others nearby.
+Someone takes care of her resting place and over the Easter Rising centenary celebrations, her plot was adorned with fresh flowers, flags, and wreaths setting it apart from the others nearby.
 A note credits her with changing the course of Irish history – a remembrance that I’m sure Josie would approve of.